Swathi-Krishna-Naik-Vankdoth/ai-incident-copilot/README.md

 - Applying LLMs to structured business workflows rather than generic chat experiences
 - Implementing guardrails — source citation, "insufficient context" responses, confidence notes
 - Deploying a live, accessible application on cloud infrastructure
+- Operates at the intersection of business operations, AI systems, and software engineering

 *Built at the intersection of business operations, AI systems, and software engineering.*